azdavis/millet/docs/ARCHITECTURE.md

 # Architecture

-Millet is a language server for SML.
+This is a high-level [architecture][] of Millet.
+Millet is a language server for Standard ML (SML), written in Rust.

-A language server is a long-running, stateful process that transforms a repository of code, and the client's edits to that code, into a semantic model about that code that can be queried by the client.
+A [language server][ls] is a long-running, stateful process that transforms a repository of code, and the client's edits to that code, into a semantic model about that code that can be queried by the client.

+[SML][sml] is a functional programming language, formally defined by its [Definition][defn].
+It emphasizes modularity, purity, and formal reasoning about programs.
+It is often used in educational contexts to teach students the basics of functional programming.

-Millet is mostly written in Rust, and is split into a few somewhat modular "crates".
+[Rust][rust] is a programming language with an emphasis on reliability and efficiency.
+Being written in Rust, Millet is split into several, somewhat modular "crates".

 ## Type crates